-To ensure lighting is provided safely, the following options are available:
+To ensure lighting is provided safely to an outdoor dining structure, the following options are available:

 - Solar power - Light supply from an overhead structure.

 Light supplied from an overhead structure is required to be installed by a licensed electrician.
 A certificate of compliance issued by a licensed electrician is required to be produced to Council on the completion of the works.